rbtsv/LISP_JS/Readme.md

 Build the parser (optional):

-We provide built parser in the repository, but you can modify the grammar and construct your own parser.
+The parser (parser.js) is already prebuilt, but you can regenerate it if you modify the grammar.

 ```bash
 node build_parser.js